tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

    LvglResult< *mut lv_obj_t >
    ```

-   `LvglResult` is a `Result` Enum that we have created to [wrap safely all values returned by the LittlevGL C library](https://github.com/lupyuen/pinetime-rust-riot/blob/master/rust/lvgl/src/lib.rs#L29-L80).
+   `LvglResult` is a `Result` Enum that we have created to [wrap safely all values returned by the LVGL C library](https://github.com/lupyuen/pinetime-rust-riot/blob/master/rust/lvgl/src/lib.rs#L29-L80).

    `LvglResult< *mut lv_obj_t >` says that the returned `LvglResult` Enum will wrap a mutable pointer to `lv_obj_t`.